Distance Education Team

 Enterprise Employees Dedicated to Distance Education

-Assistant Registrar for Transfer Evaluation Kerry Hafford holds a B.S. in Biology – Biomedical Sciences from the University of Maine at Fort Kent, a Graduate Certificate in Creative Leadership & Global Strategy from the University of Southern Maine and will her MBA at Fitchburg State University in May 2020.
+Registrar Kerry Hafford holds a B.S. in Biology – Biomedical Sciences from the University of Maine at Fort Kent, a Graduate Certificate in Creative Leadership & Global Strategy from the University of Southern Maine and will get her MBA at Fitchburg State University in May 2020.
 Her higher education experience has been focused on transfer evaluation, veteran services, and special projects.